boozallen/sdp-labs/try-it-out/docs/pages/deploy-devops-tools.rst

 Register Insecure Docker Registry
 =================================

-To be able to use and access the Docker registry that you just deployed, you will need to add the Docker registry's IP Address and Port (which you can find using ``docker ps``) to the list of insecure registries found in your Docker Preferences.
+To be able to use and access the Docker registry that you just deployed, you will need to add the Docker registry's IP Address and Port (which should be ``localhost:5000``) to the list of insecure registries found in your Docker Preferences.

-Follow the instructions under the section labeled "Deploy a plain HTTP registry" on the following website to do so within the format of ``IP_Address:Port``: https://docs.docker.com/registry/insecure/#deploy-a-plain-http-registry
+Follow the instructions under the section labeled "Deploy a plain HTTP registry" on the following website to do so: https://docs.docker.com/registry/insecure/#deploy-a-plain-http-registry

 .. note:: The URL of the Docker registry should **not** be preceded by ``http://`` when being added to the list of insecure registries.